SparklingRaindrop/examenarbete-frontend/README.md

 ### **Groceries**
 Generate shopping list from meal plan
-- Generate shopping list for **a week from today** according to your meal plan
+- Generate shopping list for **a week from today**, according to your meal plan
 - Check off items and take them back
 - Remove all
 - Remove all the checked items